-A Beach Walk was organised on in early June with about 20 adults and four children, to identify foods to forage on the beach (Sea Kale & Wild Rocket etc), lead by fungi expert Geoff Dann.
-Participants then made several drawings of plants, seashells and other marine-themed subjects they had found.
-Then a drawing session at the Seaview Wellbeing Project was facilitated by Alison Cooper and in parallel local children were being encouraged to post their designs at various collection points.
+A beach walk was organised in early June with about 20 adults and four children, to identify foods to forage on the beach (Sea Kale & Wild Rocket etc).
+The walk was lead by fungi expert Geoff Dann.
+Participants then made drawings of plants, seashells and other marine-themed subjects they found.
+Additionally, a drawing session at the Seaview Wellbeing Project was facilitated by Alison Cooper.
+In parallel, local children were encouraged to post their designs at various collection points.
 Drawings were then arranged by Emma into a full draft of the mosaic design, split into eleven panels.

-The actual crafting of the mosaic was carried out over 2 weeks of workshops in June 2019 at Zoom Arts with participants from Woodcraft Folk & kids, many pupils from the local St Pauls school and the general public.
-This involved cutting ceramic mosaic tiles, drawing out panels and gluing the tiles into place.
+The crafting of the mosaic was carried out over two weeks of workshops in June 2019 at Zoom Arts.
+Participants were from Woodcraft Folk, pupils from the local St Pauls school and the general public.
+This involved cutting ceramic mosaic tiles, drawing out panels and glueing the tiles into place.
 Some 150 people took part over this period, with the support of about 10 volunteers.

-The panels then needed some more ‘fine tuning’ which was carried out by Emma and a few very committed volunteers ……. and then, on a fine day, the panels were fixed to the wall and grouted in situ on 18th Aug by about ten volunteers and even one passer-by joining in!
+After some ‘fine tuning’ carried out by Emma and a few volunteers, the panels were fixed to the wall and grouted in situ on 18th August.
+Even one passer-by joined in!
 This was followed by more cleaning, more grouting, more cleaning and finally sealing.
 Phew!
 All in all the whole process took about 6 weeks!

 The Mosaic celebration party was on Saturday 24th August 2019, with some 50 participants including many of the volunteers, donor representatives and ribbon cutting by Hastings Mayor Nigel Sinden.
-Lovely home-made cupcakes and lemonade were offered, and all celebrated this truly wonderful addition to our local landscape, made by and for the community.
+Lovely homemade cupcakes and lemonade were provided.
+All celebrated this truly wonderful addition to our local townscape, made by and for the community.

 Special thanks all the funders, to Emma Harding, Emma Frankish Law, Alison & Françoise Cooper, Tracy Johnson, Geoff Dann, Gavin Murley, Chris Dodwell and all the committed volunteers who donated many hours of patient work towards this lovely project.